 Recently, some furniture pieces have been identified as possible causes of dermatitis in several Member States (Williams J.D. et al. (2008)).
 Thousands of patients have been diagnosed with a severe dermatitis (Susitaival P. et al. (2009)) and a few cases even required hospitalization.
 The dermatitis affected the trunk, limbs, buttocks and even the face.
-Susitaival P. et al. (2009) explain the variability in the distribution of the dermatitis by the random distribution of DMFu in the articles.
-The irritative or allergic origin of the reported dermatitis is not clearly established.
-According to Susitaival P. et al. (2009) many cases are suggestive of an acute irritant reaction or toxic erythema, rather than an acute allergic contact dermatitis.
-However, Imbert E. et al. (2008) suggest that it is more an allergic reaction than an irritative one: the limited number of cases compared to the number of sold furniture articles and the fact that the reaction occurs via indirect contact, through the clothes, are more in favour of an allergic reaction.

 Susitaival P. et al. (2009) and Imbert E. et al. (2008) report that symptoms start within 2-3 weeks to 9 months after the purchase of a new chair, sofa, or suite and that most patients recover after disposing the furniture (after several months, in some cases).

 A clinical study (Rantanen T. (2008)) showed that affected patients had strong positive patch-test reactions to upholstery fabric samples and to DMFu down to a level of 1 mg/kg in the most severe case.
 Authors of the study concluded that the cause of the furniture dermatitis epidemic was likely to be contact allergy due to DMFu.
+Besides allergic contact dermatitis, few sources report that DMFu can induce acute effects like irritant contact dermatitis and non-immunological contact urticaria (Giménez-Arnau A. et al. (2009), de Haan P. et al. (1994)).

 In France, 134 cases of skin manifestations have been reported to the poison centres between January 1st 2008 and January 10th 2009.
-DMFu exposure was identified as a possible cause of the symptoms in 97 cases; it was even confirmed as a certain cause in 28 cases (CCTV (2009)).
+DMFu exposure was identified as a possible cause of the symptoms in 97 cases; it was confirmed as a certain cause in 28 cases (CCTV (2009)).
+Furthermore, cases of skin contact dermatitis due to exposure to DMFu have been identified in several other European countries.